CaptainCoderOrg/AdventureQuest-Unity-2021/03-OnRollEvent/README.md

 button and see the text update.
 Give it a try!

 ![Try it](../imgs/03-AddingAnOnRoll/11-TestIt.gif)

+## Good Time to Commit

+Now would be a good time to make a `git` commit.
+You just finished a feature.
+More specifically, you just added a `OnRollString` event to the `DieController`.
+Before committing, be sure you save your `Die Roller` scene (Unity doesn't auto save for you).

 # Challenge: Add Die Labels to All Buttons